nervosnetwork/ckb-sdk-java/example/README.md

 and provides some rpc requests usages.
 If you want to see more rpc requests, you can reference [CKB RPC Document](https://github.com/nervosnetwork/ckb/blob/develop/rpc/README.md)

 Now we just only support synchronous http request which can be found in [Api](https://github.com/nervosnetwork/ckb-sdk-java/blob/develop/ckb/src/main/java/org/nervos/ckb/service/Api.java).
-If you want to call asynchronous http request, you can use `RpcService.postAsync` to package rpc api whose name may be called `ApiAsync`.
+If you want to call asynchronous http request, you can use `RpcService.postAsync` by yourself to package rpc api whose name may be called `ApiAsync`.

 #### Transaction Examples